mys-lang/mys/README.rst

    - ``<module>.mys.cpp``, which contains the implementation.

    Goals:

-   - Only make methods virtual if overridden by another class.

    - Remove all unused functions, methods and variables.
 Should remove test helper functions.